agoat/contao-permalink-bundle/README.md

 Different patterns (insert tags) are available for each context.

 ## Notice
-After installation into an existing project, all pages will not be available for the first time, unless you create permalinks for all pages again (by simply enter a default permalink pattern in the settings, then select all pages and execute 'Generate permalinks').
+After installation into an existing project, all pages will be unavailable for the first time, unless you create permalinks for all pages (by simply enter a default permalink pattern in the settings, then select all pages and execute 'Generate permalinks').

 ## Install
 ### Contao manager